 Where to Find Market Match:

-Market Match will be available in each of the following PCFMA farmers' markets in 2013.
+Market Match will be available in more than 60 of PCFMA's farmers' markets in 2014.
 See the full list of PCFMA farmers' markets offering market match.

 The Impact of Market Match